KayFrimp/alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. 8-print_base16.c prints all the numbers of base 16 in lowercase followed by a new line.

 10. 9-print_comb.c prints all possible combinations of single-digit numbers.

+11. 100-print_comb3.c prints all possible different combinations of two digits:
+    Numbers must be separated by ,. followed by a space The two digits must be different.